matloff/omsi/README.md

 server, and the code will be run in another dialog box, showing the answer, 10.

 - Exit the client, **File | Exit**.
-To see that your submitted answer is indeed there at the server, enter the directory/folder **InstructorDirectory/abc/me@xyx.edu**, and observe that there it is, in the file **omsi_answer2.py**.
+To see that your submitted answers (note plural) are indeed there at the server, enter the directory/folder **InstructorDirectory/abc/me@xyx.edu**, and observe that there it is, in the file **omsi_answer2.py**.